 In many situations, vision alone may not be sufficient to solve a task.
 For example, consider the task of grabbing car keys from a dark bag.
 We would reach into the bag by looking for the opening.
 Then, we might localize the keys by listening to the jangling noises.
 Ideally, a robot should be able to accomplish the same feat.
 We tackled this key extraction task on a real robot by using a third-person camera and a microphone attached to the robot's gripper.

 Reinforcement learning (RL) was originally inspired by the same ideas that gave rise to animal behavior theory.
 In the past few decades, RL has become a widespread machine-learning algorithm, and behavior theory has seen great success in marine parks, research labs, and even the classroom.
-In this talk, I argue that these disciplines have more similarities than differences.
+In a weekend course for the Stanford Splash outreach program, I argue that these disciplines have more similarities than differences.
 Namely, natural and artificial learning processes have uncannily similar failure modes, which can be traced back to shared difficulties of perceiving and learning from an uncertain world.

 Slide Deck Sample / Stanford Splash Program